openfinanceio/smart-securities-standard/README.md

   balance.  _Note: An attacker may be able to DoS the investment community by buying shares under multiple accounts and exhausting the account allotment._

+How to use the contracts
+--

+Issuance proceeds in several stages.

+- **Stage I.** Choose a deployed `CapTables` contract and send a transaction which calls `initialize` with your total supply.
+This will create a new security, owned by the caller and will give you the index of the security.
+  The caller will hold the entire balance.
+- **Stage II.**  Make calls to `CapTables.allocate` to configure the initial distribution of your security.
+- **Stage III.**  Deploy a contract such as `ARegD506cToken` or `ARegSToken` that implements the ruleset you wish to apply.
+These contracts require the `CapTable` instance and security index as part of the initial configuration.
+  Now, call `migrate` to transfer control over the cap table to the token contract.
+- **Stage IV.**  If you need to modify the rules that govern token transfers, call `migrate` on the token contract with the address of the contract with the new transfer controls.

 Implemented Regulations
 ==